 Local level snow leopard conservation committees have been formed at district level, however they are very seasonal.
 The KCA and LNP have formed community based anti-poaching operation teams in order to control the snow leopard poaching.
 Similarly, Snow Leopard Conservation Committees (SLCC) are also formed for snow leopard monitoring and implement livestock insurance scheme.
-Community based institutions are also formed for community development, income generation, ecotourism promotion, awareness on snow leopards.
-Local institutions like community forestry user groups need to be incorporate into snow leopard conservation activities which are largely missing in the past.
+Community based institutions are also formed for community development, income generation, ecotourism promotion, awareness on snow leopard conservation activities which are largely missing in the past.
 Similarly, it is equally important to incorporate the institutions related to ecotourism activities in the mountainous ecosystem.